OnlineRBACFixing/cybersecurity2019/README.md

 ## Impact of Beta

-By adopting CCEHC Max-SAT solver we asses experimentally the impact of balance B to **sim** (similarity) and **opt** (simplicity) for three dataset.
+By adopting CCEHC Max-SAT solver we asses experimentally the impact of balance B to **sim** (similarity) and **spt** (simplicity) for three dataset.
 We considered both single exceptions and single violations to inlcude in the initial RBAC state.

 Results for additions of exceptions